A complete guide to Zendesk chatbot configuration in 2026

 The Zendesk Marketplace, where users can find third-party bots to extend their Zendesk chatbot configuration.

-Go live in minutes, not months: Forget about long sales calls and mandatory demos. eesel AI is fully self-serve.
-With a one-click helpdesk integration, you can connect your Zendesk account and have a working AI agent in just a few minutes, no developers needed.
+• Quick and easy setup: eesel AI is fully self-serve.
+With a simple helpdesk integration, you can connect your Zendesk account and have a working AI agent in minutes.

 The future of Zendesk chatbot configuration is flexible and powerful